DataFire/Integrations/integrations/generated/google_dataproc/README.md

 * Empty `object`: A generic empty message that you can re-use to avoid defining duplicated empty messages in your APIs.
 A typical example is to use it as the request or the response type of an API method.
 For instance:

 ### GceClusterConfig
-* GceClusterConfig `object`: Common config settings for resources of Google Compute Engine cluster instances, applicable to all instances in the cluster.
+* GceClusterConfig `object`: Common config settings for resources of Compute Engine cluster instances, applicable to all instances in the cluster.
   * internalIpOnly `boolean`: Optional.
 If true, all instances in the cluster will only have internal IP addresses.
 By default, clusters are not restricted to internal IP addresses, and will have ephemeral external IP addresses assigned to each instance.
 This internal_ip_only restriction can only be enabled for subnetwork enabled networks, and all off-cluster dependencies must be configured to be accessible without external IP addresses.
-  * metadata `object`: The Google Compute Engine metadata entries to add to all instances (see Project and instance metadata (https://cloud.google.com/compute/docs/storing-retrieving-metadata#project_and_instance_metadata)).
+  * metadata `object`: The Compute Engine metadata entries to add to all instances (see Project and instance metadata (https://cloud.google.com/compute/docs/storing-retrieving-metadata#project_and_instance_metadata)).
   * networkUri `string`: Optional.
-The Google Compute Engine network to be used for machine communications.
+The Compute Engine network to be used for machine communications.
 Cannot be specified with subnetwork_uri.
 If neither network_uri nor subnetwork_uri is specified, the "default" network of the project is used, if it exists.
 Cannot be a "Custom Subnet Network" (see Using Subnetworks for more information).A full URL, partial URI, or short name are valid.
 Examples:
   * serviceAccount `string`: Optional.
 The service account of the instances.
-Defaults to the default Google Compute Engine service account.
-Custom service accounts need permissions equivalent to the folloing IAM roles:
+Defaults to the default Compute Engine service account.
+Custom service accounts need permissions equivalent to the following IAM roles:
   * serviceAccountScopes `array`: Optional.
-The URIs of service account scopes to be included in Google Compute Engine instances.
+The URIs of service account scopes to be included in Compute Engine instances.
 The following base set of scopes is always included:
     * items `string`
   * subnetworkUri `string`: Optional.
-The Google Compute Engine subnetwork to be used for machine communications.
+The Compute Engine subnetwork to be used for machine communications.
 Cannot be specified with network_uri.A full URL, partial URI, or short name are valid.
 Examples:
-  * tags `array`: The Google Compute Engine tags to add to all instances (see Tagging instances).
+  * tags `array`: The Compute Engine tags to add to all instances (see Tagging instances).
     * items `string`
   * zoneUri `string`: Optional.
-The zone where the Google Compute Engine cluster will be located.
+The zone where the Compute Engine cluster will be located.
 On a create request, it is required in the "global" region.
 If omitted in a non-global Cloud Dataproc region, the service will pick a zone in the corresponding Compute Engine region.
 On a get request, zone will always be present.A full URL, partial URI, or short name are valid.
 Examples:

 ### HadoopJob
 * HadoopJob `object`: A Cloud Dataproc job for running Apache Hadoop MapReduce (https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html) jobs on Apache Hadoop YARN (https://hadoop.apache.org/docs/r2.7.1/hadoop-yarn/hadoop-yarn-site/YARN.html).